seanlam9282/weather-app/README.md

 # Sean Lam's Weather App

-This project is an app for checking app by entering city, province or country.
+This project is an app for checking weather by entering city, province or country.
 I have used [OpenWeatherMap](https://openweathermap.org/) API to fetch the weather data.
 Please try to search for your city and see the result!

 ## Contact